Liechtenstein Hiking Inn-to-Inn Adventure

 What's Included?

-- One Zephyr guide will accompany each trip, and a second is added as necessary.
+• One Zephyr guide or local guide will accompany each trip, and a second is added as necessary.

-- NOT INCLUDED Bike rental, beverages, desserts, lunches, gratuities to your guides, personal expenses and travel to and from the destination.
+• NOT INCLUDED: Hiking pole rentals, beverages, desserts, lunches, gratuities to your guides, personal expenses and travel to and from the destination.

 Weather